Emad-Gamal/HiCal/ReadME.txt

-Mocha used for unit testing to run files
+Mocha used for unit testing, to run files:
 # npm install
 # npm start
 # npm test